 Some antique safes and vault may be hazardous to your health.
 Aftermarket devices such as tear gas vials were installed by salesman during or after the safe was sold to the customer.
 Other hazards included asbestos insulation and lead paint used by some safe manufacturers.

 Many companies made various styles of tear gas devices and containers however, they mainly had one thing in common.
 They contained one or more glass vials containing a clear liquid which when exposed to air gasified leaving noxious fumes leading to temporary blindness and nausea.

 Tear gas housings and canisters came in many configurations from single vials, the most commonly seen dual vials, to four, six and eight vial housings.
 While most were long, tubular vials some were rectangular or even round vials fitted over the safe dial although the most common type of tear gas vials were usually fitted over the lock on the inside panel of the safe door.

 Asbestos is know to have been used as insulation in a number of antique safe manufacturer's safes.
 Usually it was within the safe door and body in the from of asbestos matting described as "monolithic insulation".
 Only testing the material in a certified laboratory can prove if the insulation does contain asbestos.

-While a number of safe manufacturer's are known to have made safes with asbestos insulation such as AllSteel, General Fireproofing, and Remington Rand, there are a number of antique safe makers that are suspected to have used asbestos but have not been known to have been tested for it.
+While a number of safe manufacturer's are known to have made safes with asbestos insulation such as AllSteel, General Fireproofing, Remington Rand, and York, there are a number of antique safe makers that are suspected to have used asbestos but have not been known to have been tested for it.